 Gartner defines observability platforms as products used to understand the health, performance and behavior of applications, services and infrastructure.
 They do this by ingesting telemetry (operational data) from a variety of sources including, but not limited to, logs, metrics, events and traces.
 Observability platforms enable analysis of the ingested telemetry, either via human operator or machine intelligence, to determine changes in system behavior that impact end-user experience, such as outages or performance degradation.
 This allows early, and even preemptive, problem remediation.
 Observability platforms are used by IT operations, site reliability engineers, cloud and platform teams, application developers and product owners.
 Modern businesses rely heavily on critical digital applications and services, which are revenue-generating, client-facing and important to the efficient operation of the business.
 Outages, performance degradation and unreliability directly impact top-line revenue, client sentiment and brand perception.
 Observability platforms are used by organizations to understand and improve the availability, performance and resilience of these critical applications and services.
 Investment in and successful deployment of observability platforms leads to revenue loss avoidance and enables faster product development cycles and improvements in brand perception.

-SIEM is a configurable security system of record that aggregates and analyzes security event data from on-premises and cloud environments.
-SIEM assists with response actions to mitigate issues that cause harm to the organization and satisfy compliance and reporting requirements.
+Security information and event management (SIEM) is a configurable system of record that collects, aggregates and analyzes security event data from on-premises and cloud environments.
+SIEM processes security event data for the purposes of threat detection, investigation and response.
+It natively supports data normalization and offers user-configurable detection content and reporting to orchestrate threat mitigation and satisfy compliance requirements.
+These solutions are delivered via a SaaS platform or client-hosted on-premises or private cloud.
 The security information and event management (SIEM) system must assist with: 1.
-Aggregating and normalizing data from various IT and operational technology (OT) environments 2.
-Identifying and investigating security events of interest 3.
-Supporting manual and automated response actions 4.
-Maintaining and reporting on current and historical security events
+Aggregating and normalizing data from various IT and operational technology (OT) environments.
+2. Designing and executing near real-time monitoring and alerting content.
+3. Enriching and investigating security events of interest.
+4. Supporting manual and automated response actions.
+5. Maintaining and reporting on current and historical event data.

 The site reliability engineering (SRE) tooling market enables and supports the adoption of SRE practices, and focuses on improving reliability, resilience and the customer experience of products and platforms.
 These tools help organizations move faster while managing operational risks by setting and managing reliability goals, and surfacing monitoring and observability insights and performance demands.
 The tools are delivered as stand-alone tools, or as part of platforms with broader capabilities.
 SRE tools are essential for ensuring the reliability, performance and overall health of software systems.
 They provide valuable insights and automation capabilities that help teams manage complex systems effectively.